dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 Note: This may not work on your terminal.
 If this is the case, try either of these methods:

 The easiest way:
-- option a) make a python3 venv and use pip from there.
+- Option a) make a python3 venv and use pip from there.
 Then, move it to whatever folder you are going to work in.
 You can do this either in a terminal or in VSCOde (see Docker_Installation)

 - Make sure you have python3 installed, check if its already installed:
 ```bash